Child Safeguarding Statement

 Name of service:

-Established in 1995, The Ark is a dedicated cultural centre for children.
+The Ark is a dedicated cultural centre for children.
 We create opportunities for children, along with their families and friends or with their school, to discover and love art.
-We commission, produce and present work for, by and about children, from the ages of two to twelve years old.
-We do so in our architecturally award-winning home in the heart of Dublin’s Temple Bar.
-We also work off-site and on tour in Ireland and abroad.
 Through our work with leading Irish and international artists children can enjoy performances in our unique child-sized theatre, view engaging exhibitions or participate in creative workshops.
-We also curate specific professional development opportunities for teachers and artists.

-We have carried out an assessment of any potential for harm to a child while availing of our services.
-Below is a list of the areas of risk identified and the list of procedures for managing these risks.
+We have carried out an assessment of any potential for harm to a child while availing of our services, including the area of online safety.
+Below is a list of the eight areas of risk identified and the list of procedures for managing these risks.

 |Risk identified||Procedure in place to manage risk identified|

-- Procedure for the management of allegations of abuse or misconduct against workers/volunteers of a child availing of our services
+- Procedure for the management of allegations of abuse or misconduct against workers/volunteers of a child availing of our service;

-- Procedure for the reporting of child protection or welfare concerns to Tusla or the Gardaí as appropriate
+- Procedure for the reporting of child protection or welfare concerns to Tusla;

-Signatories of this statement: Amy O’Hanlon, General Manager & Aideen Howard, Director
+Signatories of this statement: Al Russell, General Manager & Aideen Howard, Director

 Name and contact details: